 - Hypothecs.
 A hypothec is a right of security held by a creditor over the property of a debtor without possession of it, and is created either by agreement or by operation of law.
-A hypothec can attach only to immovable property; a hypothec can therefore encumber freehold and flying freehold property, and contract leases (but only where the terms of the lease expressly permit hypothecation).
-Paper leases cannot be hypothecated.
+A hypothec can attach only to immovable property; a hypothec can therefore encumber freehold and flying freehold property, and "contract leases" with a term of more than nine years (but only where the terms of the lease expressly permit hypothecation).
+"Paper leases" with a term of less than nine years cannot be hypothecated.
 Hypothecs can be specific (that is, over one property) or general (that is, attaching to all immovable property in Jersey owned by the debtor at the date of registration).
-There are two common types of hypothec: - a. judicial hypothec.
+There are two common types of hypothec: - a.
+Judicial hypothec.
 This type of hypothec is created by the registration of an acknowledgment document (a "billet") in the Jersey Public Registry.
-The instrument of debt or obligation (for example, a bond, promissory note or guarantee) is not itself registered, rather the billet simply acknowledges the source of the indebtedness; and - b. conventional hypothec.
+The instrument of debt or obligation (for example, a loan, a bond, promissory note or guarantee) is not itself registered, rather the billet simply acknowledges the source of the indebtedness; and - b.
+Conventional hypothec.
 This type of hypothec is created by the passing of a contract before the Royal Court, which contract sets out the terms of the borrowing and includes an express acceptance of the hypothec from the borrower.
-Once passed before Court, the contract is registered in the Jersey Public Registry, and is available for public inspection. - Share security.
+Once passed before court, the contract is registered in the Jersey Public Registry, and is available for public inspection. - Share security.
 In relation to share transfer properties, lenders require security in the shares of the company that owns the property.
 Share security would be taken by way of a security interest agreement entered into under the Security Interests Law.